kaizhu256/node-jslint-lite/README.md

     2. run the shell command:
           $ npm install jslint-lite && node example.js
     3. open a browser to http://localhost:1337
-    4. edit or paste script in browser to jslint
+    4. edit or paste script in browser to interactively jslint */
-*/

 /*jslint